squeek502/lua-discount/README.md

-githubtags      | Allow dash and underscore in element names urlencodedanchor| URL encode non-identifier chars instead of replacing with dots latex           | Handle embedded LaTeX escapes embed           | Equivalent to combining `nolinks`, `noimages` and `tagtext`
+githubtags      | Allow dash and underscore in element names urlencodedanchor| URL encode non-identifier chars instead of replacing with dots latex           | Handle embedded LaTeX escapes explicitlist    | Do not merge adjacent numeric/bullet lists embed           | Equivalent to combining `nolinks`, `noimages` and `tagtext`

 [License]